 So I convinced myself not to buy any more plants.
 I was torn between getting some asparagus for grilling or rhubarb for strawberry-rhubarb pie, but the latter would require going to the grocery store for berries.
 I got some beautiful, tall purple-tipped asparagus for $3.

 Then I went over to look at some homemade jams.
 There’s nothing better than homemade strawberry jam or apple butter.
-Since I didn’t get rhubarb at the first place, I decided to try something new and get strawberry rhubarb jam ($2.35) to eat on the bread I made a few weeks ago and stuck in the freezer.
+Since I didn’t get rhubarb at the first place, I decided to try something new and get strawberry rhubarb jam ($2.35) to eat on some bread I made a few weeks ago and stuck in the freezer.

 I wish the farmers luck in their growing and selling season, and hope the market will grow this year!
-They’re open Saturdays 9-3 and Sunday 10-2, so make sure to stop on by sometime and support them.
+They’re open Saturdays 9-3 and Sunday 10-2, so be sure to stop on by sometime and support them.